Welcome to Reception

 - Hazel – Miss Arnold

 In Autumn our first topic is ‘Do you want to be friends?’
 We will focus on learning how to play with one another, being kind and working together.
 We will read stories such as ‘Puffin Peter’ about making new friends.
-Our second topic will be ‘Why don’t snakes have legs?’
-The Animal Story Company will visit, and the children will get hands on experience with snakes and other reptiles.
-We will learn about how the animals move and practise moving like the animals ourselves.
+Our second topic will be ‘Who am I and Where do I Live?’
+We will look at who lives in our house and the local area.
+We find out who is special around us from our friends to people in the community.

-Our topic for after the half term holiday is ‘Why do squirrels hide their nuts?’
-We will go on an autumn walk to Stewarts Park to observe the seasonal changes in the natural world.
-We will learn about hibernation, migration, woodland animals and seasonal celebrations and festivals.
+Our topic for after the half term holiday is ‘Light and Dark’ We will go on an autumn walk around the school grounds to observe the seasonal changes in the natural world.
+We will learn about hibernation, woodland animals and seasonal celebrations and festivals.
 We will perform a Nativity play just before the end of term and we hope you will all come along.

 Another important topic this term is ‘Healthy eating’ in which we explore which foods are good for us and how we can be healthy in our eating habits.
-The school nurse will come into school to help us to learn in this topic.
-Some other exciting celebrations this term include Pancake Day, Ash Wednesday and World Book Day.
+Some other exciting celebrations this term include Pancake Day, Ash Wednesday, Easter and World Book Day.

 In September 2016 we started to learn our sounds using the ‘Read Write Inc.’ programme.
 We are practising blending sounds together to read words e.g. c…a…t …cat.
 We will be inviting you to attend a quick phonic session with your child to observe how we are introducing the sounds.

 If you would like any further information, please see any member of staff or follow the link to Ruth Miskin’s Read Write Inc. website at hhttps://www.ruthmiskin.com/en/find-out-more/parents/

 Your child will bring home sounds, words and books to share with you.
 Please use the reading record to communicate with your teacher about what you have read.